 The Challenge: Cumbersome Testing Procedures

-A leading national retailer was developing a new, mission critical, in-store application.
+A leading national retailer was developing a new, mission-critical, in-store application.
 Product reliability and stability were crucial, and the target deployment date was fast approaching.
 The retailer needed assurance that, given the time constraints, their testing efforts would be adequate to meet their quality requirements.
-The retailer sought to optimize their application of testing throughout the software development lifecycle.
+The retailer sought to optimize its application of testing throughout the software development lifecycle.
 The current test process was cumbersome, but it was unclear how to make the process more efficient without sacrificing effectiveness.

 Through an assessment of their quality assurance process and testing cycle, Sophelle found that the retailer’s manual approach to functional and user interface testing was exhausting an inordinate amount of available testing resources.
 Weekly code updates required nearly 80 man-hours of regression testing to ensure proper coverage.
 In addition to being time-consuming, regression testing involved many mundane and repetitive tasks.

 Sophelle concluded that the automation of the functional and user interface testing could enhance the effectiveness of the testing process and accelerate the overall development cycle.
 Additionally, automated testing would allow for more consistent defect reporting.

 Using Sophelle’s advanced approach to automated testing, a sound test plan for implementation was established clearly outlining testing segments to be automated.
 Sophelle specifically identified several hundred test cases and their expected results according to application requirements.

 Scripting was performed remotely to fully leverage Sophelle’s investment in testing infrastructure and to minimize associated overhead.
 Sophelle’s experienced test engineers used a consistent standard for test case and script creation to ensure that all testers could quickly and easily understand the nature and details of every script.